Vera Rubin, Who Confirmed Existence Of Dark Matter, Dies At 88

 The existence of dark matter had been proposed by Swiss astrophysicist Fritz Zwicky in the 1930s, but hadn't been confirmed until Rubin's work.

-Now it's believed that more than 90 percent of the universe is composed of dark matter — but it remains "invisible" and "mysterious," NPR's Rob Stein reports.
+Now it's believed that more than 90 percent of the universe is composed of dark energy and dark matter — but dark matter remains "invisible" and "mysterious," NPR's Rob Stein reports.

 In addition to her groundbreaking work on dark matter, Vera Rubin was a pioneering advocate of women in the sciences.